-The Hokies welcome head diving coach Ron Piemonte back for his seventh season in Blacksburg.
-Piemonte brings over 30 years of diving and coaching experience, spanning throughout all levels of the sport, including most recently at the international level.
+The Hokies welcome head diving coach Ron Piemonte back for his ninth season in Blacksburg.
+Piemonte brings over 30 years of diving and coaching experience, spanning throughout all levels of the sport.
 His impressive resume as a coach has brought him national and international recognition as one of the top coaches in the United States.
-He brings in several highly touted recruits every season.

-On the international level, Piemonte was named one of the USA’s national coach at both Grand Prix events in 2012.
-He coached his top-duo Shinholser and Hawkins to a bronze medal in the synchronized platform event.
+On the international level, Piemonte was named one of the USA’s national coaches at both Grand Prix events in 2012.
+He coached his top duo of Shinholser and Hawkins to a bronze medal in the synchronized platform event.

 In 2005, Piemonte was voted the Most Outstanding Age Group Diving Coach in the United States.
 Prior to joining Tech, he spent five seasons at Moss Farms Diving, where he produced six different East National Champions, two YMCA National Champions, three different high school state champions, as well as three different divers who represented the United States in international competitions - one of whom was a bronze medalist on platform in the Junior Pan-Am Championships in Belem, Brazil.
-Besides coaching, for the last four years Ron has been the Vice President in charge of junior diving for USA Diving.
-For the last seven years he has been an instructor for coaches in safety certification and in all levels of educating and certifying coaches in belt spotting over trampoline, dryboard, and water.
+Besides coaching, for the last five years Piemonte has been the Vice President in charge of junior diving for USA Diving.
+For the last eight years, he has been an instructor for coaches in safety certification and in all levels of educating and certifying coaches in belt spotting over trampoline, dry board and water.

-Piemonte served ten years at the Tualatin Hills Dive Club in Beaverton, Ore., where his divers attained a high level of achievement.
-There he coached many junior national finalists, senior national qualifiers and finalists, junior and senior national team members who represented the United States in international competitions, two junior national champions, three Junior World Championship qualifiers (one bronze medalist) and an Olympic Trials finalist in 2000 on platform.
+Piemonte served 10 years at the Tualatin Hills Dive Club in Beaverton, Oregon, where his divers attained a high level of achievement.
+There, he coached many junior national finalists, senior national qualifiers and finalists, junior and senior national team members who represented the United States in international competitions, two junior national champions, three Junior World Championship qualifiers (one bronze medalist) and an Olympic Trials finalist in 2000 on platform.

 Piemonte was recognized as the Region 10 Coach of the Year and Zone D Coach of the Year in 1999.
 He is a six-time U.S. National Team coach and was ranked as one of the top-10 Junior Olympic coaches in the country by the International Olympic Committee of U.S. Diving.

-Prior to his stint in Oregon, Piemonte split six seasons of coaching between Phoenix, Ariz., and Albuquerque, N.M.
+Prior to his stint in Oregon, Piemonte split six seasons of coaching between Phoenix, Arizona, and Albuquerque, New Mexico.
 In Albuquerque, he was the head coach for men and women at the University of New Mexico while running an age group team of about 20 divers.
 Meanwhile, in Phoenix, he developed a very strong club program that consistently had both junior and senior national qualifiers and finalists.